Gradient boosting: Regularization

-Fitting the training set too closely can lead to degradation of the model's generalization ability.
+Fitting the training set too closely can lead to degradation of the model's generalization ability, that is, its performance on unseen examples.
 Several so-called regularization techniques reduce this overfitting effect by constraining the fitting procedure.

-One natural regularization parameter is the number of gradient boosting iterations M (i.e. the number of trees in the model when the base learner is a decision tree).
-Increasing M reduces the error on training set, but setting it too high may lead to overfitting.
+One natural regularization parameter is the number of gradient boosting iterations M (i.e. the number of base models).
+Increasing M reduces the error on training set, but increases risk of overfitting.
 An optimal value of M is often selected by monitoring prediction error on a separate validation data set.
-Besides controlling M, several other regularization techniques are used.

-Another regularization parameter is the depth of the trees.
+Another regularization parameter for tree boosting is tree depth.
 The higher this value the more likely the model will overfit the training data.

 Shrinkage

-An important part of gradient boosting method is regularization by shrinkage which consists in modifying the update rule as follows:
+An important part of gradient boosting is regularization by shrinkage which uses a modified update rule:

 where parameter $\nu$ is called the "learning rate".

-Empirically it has been found that using small learning rates (such as $\nu < 0.1$) yields dramatic improvements in models' generalization ability over gradient boosting without shrinking ($\nu = 1$).
+Empirically, it has been found that using small learning rates (such as $\nu < 0.1$) yields dramatic improvements in models' generalization ability over gradient boosting without shrinking ($\nu = 1$).
 However, it comes at the price of increasing computational time both during training and querying: lower learning rate requires more iterations.